-Ask Doctors Naylor, Powers, or Reineck to explain the risks and offer advice.
+- Ask our doctors to explain the risks and offer advice.

 The most effective method of fighting cavities is to brush and floss regularly, but occasionally it can be tough to clean the whole surface of your teeth.
 This is particularly true in the case of our molars, which are located in the deep depths of our mouths and act as a shelter for bacteria and leftover food.
 Thankfully, dentists offer sealants, which are thin, plastic coatings that are attached to your teeth where they hinder cavities and stop early stages of decay.

 When the bacteria in your mouth meets leftover food, acids are produced.
 These acids can create craters in your teeth, which we call cavities.
 Sealants work by stopping food from getting wedged in those difficult-to-reach spots while simultaneously keeping bacteria and acid away from the surface of your teeth.